• Blog

 December 1, 2017 By Nemira Leave a Comment

 Help for obese children must be constructive and based on scientific facts.
 Obese children can have more problems in life compared with tiny peers.
 First, the appearance is different.
 Modern clothes do not fit.
-Big children cannot enjoy activities so much as children who do not have problems with weight.
+Big children cannot enjoy activities as much as children who do not have problems with weight.

 Nutrition